Koriagami/No-You-Don-t-Bot/README.md

 - Manage rules via simple slash commands
 - Allowlist specific users or roles to bypass blocking
 - **Watchman mode**: Monitor recent messages to prevent users from editing already sent messages
+- **Persistent storage**: All settings are saved and restored on restart
+- **Backup system**: Create backups of bot data for safety
-- Lightweight and in-memory (no database required)
+- Lightweight with JSON file storage (no database required)

 ---